 - Connect industry, government and educators on a regional and national level

-- Maintain a website and social media sites to connect members and share information
+- Support and maintain a community of members to connect and share information

 Dr. Arthur H Sulzer, EdD.